PDF Template Editor

 {% endhint %}

-Placeholders are the dynamic "slots" where your logic will insert data.
+Placeholders are the dynamic slots where your logic inserts data.

 {% stepper %}